rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 Some (mostly functional programmers) argue that computer science and programming could benefit from a stricter application of formalism[^reynolds].
 The difference is where the source of truth is.
 In a pure empirical world that source has to be what we observe.
 In programming there can be just enough determinism to benefit from treating logical soundness concerns more seriously.
-My main point is that we need both empirical and deductive and I hope I made a convincing case for us to try harder for their peaceful coexistence.
+I believe, we need both empirical and deductive and I hope I made a convincing case for us to try harder for their peaceful coexistence.
+We can start by trying to understand the other viewpoint even if we do not agree with it.

 Thank you for reading!